django-import-export/django-import-export/docs/installation.rst

   pip install -e git+https://github.com/django-import-export/django-import-export.git#egg=django-import-export

-Now, you're good to go, unless you want to use import_export from the admin as well.
+Now, you're good to go, unless you want to use import-export from the admin as well.
 In this case, you need to add it to your ``INSTALLED_APPS`` and let Django collect its static files.